coto/coto.github.io/resume.md

 | **editions involved** | 2011, 2013 and 2015. |

-- Creator and Co-Organizer of StarTechConf, a Software Developer Conference with around a thousand attendees from different parts of the globe on its 3 first editions (2011, 2013 and 2015) with some speakers from companies like Google, Github's founders, Apple, Microsoft, among others.
+- Creator and Co-Organizer of StarTechConf, a Software Developer Conference with around a thousand attendees from different parts of the globe on its 3 first editions (2011, 2013 and 2015) with some speakers from companies like Google, Github's founders, Mozilla, Apple, Microsoft, among others.
 - Non-profit projects with budgets, timelines and teams bigger than usual.
 - After the 2015 edition, I handed over the rights to third parties for free, and they renamed it to www.starsconf.com.